10 Common Causes of Female Infertility You Should Know

 • Over 35: after 6 months of trying

-• With irregular periods, pain, or known reproductive issues
+• With irregular periods or reproductive health issues

 • Where can I find the best IVF specialist?

-Ans: At UMC Hospital, consulting a qualified IVF specialist can help you identify the root cause of infertility and choose the most suitable treatment.
+Ans: At UMC Hospital, consulting a qualified IVF specialist can help identify female infertility causes and recommend the most suitable female infertility treatment plan.

 • Can IVF help with blocked fallopian tubes?